kbenard/IoT-management-hub/documentation/Device/updateDevice.md

 # Update Device

-Updates the Device state and config in the Database with the supplied body object.
+Updates the Device state and config in the Database with the supplied body object through a merge operation.
 Subject to [data validation rules](../../src/devices/device.dto.ts#L188).
 Returns a success confirmation object.

 **URL** : `/device/id/:id`